araag2/ECIR-2025_Reproducibility_NLI4CT/README.md

 bash scripts/<path_to_script> <CUDA_GPU_TO_USE>
 ```

-For example, this command will run example_Mistral-7B (0-shot of Mistral-7B-instructv0.2) with the flag CUDA_VISIBLE_DEVICES = 0
+For example, this command will run example_Mistral-7B.sh (0-shot of Mistral-7B-instructv0.2) with the flag CUDA_VISIBLE_DEVICES = 0

 ```
 bash scripts/example_Mistral-7B.sh 0
 ```

-It's worth to note that the first time each model is ran, their checkpoints will be downloaded from [huggingface]([url](https://huggingface.co/)), and that each script will generate two files:
+It's worth to note that the first time each model is ran, their checkpoints will be downloaded from [huggingface]([url](https://huggingface.co/)), and that scripts within the **scripts/trained/** folder require a valid path to load the trained checkpoints from (automatically generated with scripts in **scripts/training/**).

-.
+Additionaly, each script will output two files to the **outputs/** directory:

-FULL-ANSWER_<exp_name>     # A .json file with the full text generated and the Prediction label for each example
+> FULL-ANSWER_<exp_name>     # A .json file with the full text generated and its Prediction label
-SCORES_<exp_name>          # A .md file containig all evaluated metrics
+> SCORES_<exp_name>          # A .md file containig all evaluated metrics

 ## Repository Structure